This Is Darin

 This Is Darin is the third album by American singer Bobby Darin, released in January 1960.
 Richard Wess arranged and conducted the material for the album.
+Darin and Wess had team up That's All (1959), and would team up again for From Hello Dolly to Goodbye Charlie (1964), and Bobby Darin Sings the Shadow of Your Smile (1966).

 The album debuted on the Billboard Best Selling LPs chart in the issue dated March 7, 1960, and remained on the chart for 50 weeks, peaking at number six, his highest charting album.
 It also debuted on the Cashbox albums chart in the issue dated February 13, 1960, and remained on the chart for a total of 44 weeks, peaking at number five.
 In the UK, it spent nine weeks on the albums chart, peaking at number four.

 The single from the album, "Clementine", debuted on the Billboard Hot 100 in the issue dated March 21, 1960, and peaked at number 21 during an eight-week stay on the chart.
 The song peaked at number 8 on the UK singles chart in a 12-week stay.
 It reached number 13 on the Cashbox singles chart and stayed on the chart for nine weeks.

 The album was released on compact disc by Ais / Black Coffee Records on May 22, 2012, as tracks 1 through 12 on a pairing of two albums on one CD, with tracks 13 through 24 consisting of Darin's 1959 album, That's All.

 This Is Darin was included in a box set entitled Original Album Series, which contains five of his studio albums, and was released on March 1, 2010.